ModulrCloud/CoreAnchors/README.md

 ./modulr
 ```

-**This should run the local testnet with a single validator which generates blocks**
+**This should run the local testnet with a single anchor which generates blocks**

 ![alt text](images/shell.png)